The Southeastern Librarian

 Guidelines for Article Reviewers

-The Southeastern Librarian (SELn) is a refereed journal using double-blind refereeing of articles before publication.
-The editor assigns manuscripts to at least two reviewers who receive the manuscript with no direct information on the author or the author's affiliation.
-Reviewers address the content and style of the manuscript.
+The Southeastern Librarian (SELn) is a peer reviewed journal using double-blind peer review of article submissions before publication.
+The editor assigns submissions to at least two reviewers who receive the submission with no direct information on the author or the author's affiliation.
+Reviewers address the content and style of the submission.

-- Complete a SELn article review sheet (Word or PDF).
-The most important part of marking a manuscript is to provide concrete, specific examples for the author.
-For example, rather than suggesting that a writer eliminate unnecessary words or tighten organization, provide an example.
-For organizational weaknesses, numbering the paragraphs to indicate which should come first, second, or last may be helpful.
-Providing such specifics will reduce the number of revisions needed to bring an article to publication.
+- should be specific with feedback, the most important part of marking a manuscript is to provide concrete, specific examples for the author.
+For example, rather than suggesting that the author eliminate unnecessary words or tighten organization, provide the specific page and line number of where the change should occur along with an example.
+Providing specifics will reduce the number of revisions needed to bring an article to publication.

-- Supply citations, when possible, to any significant information that the author might use or cite in the piece to strengthen it and make it more relevant to readers.
+- should supply citations, when possible, to any significant information that the author might use or cite in the piece to strengthen it and make it more relevant to readers.

 For more information about SELA's The Southeastern Librarian, please contact Ashley S. Dees, SELn Editor, 1 Library Loop, University, MS 38677.
 Phone (662) 915-7933.
 E-mail: firstname.lastname@example.org.